 As for the possibility to enroll in an engineering course, the primary reasons these students gave, for accepting a place on an engineering course at third-level if offered, come under three main headings: interesting field of study, good career prospects and interest in math and problem-solving.

 Reasons given for not choosing to study engineering were primarily students not knowing enough about it, or perceiving it as difficult.
-Although there are strong motivations for the students to enroll, the perception of the engineering courses as being difficult place significant barrier for students.
+Although there are strong motivations for the students to enroll, the perception of the engineering courses as being difficult, place significant barrier for students.
 A study assessing the future supply of engineers in Ireland found additional barriers in students’ perceptions of engineering.
 A perceived heavy and difficult workload and long contact hours were key factors that deterred students from choosing to study engineering.
 A further deterrent associated with these factors was that students would have little time remaining to take up part-time work, which is the norm among third-level students in other disciplines.
 Furthermore, the “considerable ignorance about what is involved in studying and practicing engineering, both among male and female students” was observed as a significant barrier.

-Also on the subject of difficulty, the Engineering Perceptions Inquirymade in Portugal, also addressed to the engineering education difficulty issues by comparing it with other major areas:
+Also on the subject of difficulty, the Engineering Perceptions Inquirymade in Portugal, also addressed to the engineering education difficulty issues, by comparing it with other major areas:

-One can notice aside from Health, all other areas are considered to be easier than engineering.
+One can notice, aside from Health, all other areas are considered to be easier than engineering.
 It converges with the Irish results from 6 years before concerning the difficulty of the engineering courses.
 We can see in different countries and in different time periods (2004 vs. 2010) that the study of engineering is perceived as something difficult..
 Looking through the different areas in the chart, one can point out that all the ones mainly considered easier do not deal within a very advanced technological or exact sciences context.
 This is a factor to point out when dealing with the “how difficult it is” subject since the key competences required both in education and profession deal with those contexts.
 One action point concerning the attractiveness of engineering should focus on analyzing the technological, mathematical and scientific skills of the potential engineering students.
 Are the courses hard?
 Are the students not prepared to deal with the course contents?
 Is it a confidence issue?
 These are questions, among several others, that the stakeholders need to answer in order to improve the attractiveness of engineering.

 Although important, the difficulty issue is not a monster and the fact is that engineering has a positive image and aspects that are identified by, not only secondary school students, but by a other different social groups.
 In Sweden, for instance, it was concluded that those who want to become engineers believe it is a dream job because it allows them to do so much with their lives.
 They can both earn quite a good amount of financial income while improving society.
 There is a strong correlation between choosing the engineering profession as a dream job and to justify its opportunities for high pay: